danielaparker/jsoncons/README.md

 jsoncons is distributed under the [Boost Software License](http://www.boost.org/users/license.html).

 jsoncons is free but welcomes support to sustain its development.
-Please consider making a [one time donation](https://paypal.me/jsoncons?locale.x=en_US) or becoming a [:heart: sponsor](https://github.com/sponsors/danielaparker).
+If you find this library helpful, please consider making a [one time donation](https://paypal.me/jsoncons?locale.x=en_US) or becoming a [:heart: sponsor](https://github.com/sponsors/danielaparker).

 ## Extensions